-Urge Your Legislators to Support the Treat and Reduce Obesity Act by Including its Policy Provisions in COVID-19 Relief
+Urge Your Legislators to Support the Treat and Reduce Obesity Act

 In recent months, a clear connection has emerged between obesity and COVID-19 severity.
 Many obesity-related conditions (such as diabetes and sleep apnea) can worsen symptoms of COVID-19 and lead to complications requiring hospitalization.